nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1g.
 No group tags are given.

-  Use case resumes at step 1
+  Use case resumes from step 1.
 * 1h.
 No module tags are given.

-  Use case resumes at step 1
+  Use case resumes from step 1.

-**Use case: UC03 - Add a contact with missing fields**
+**Use case: UCXX - Add a contact with missing fields**

 **MSS**